All Episodes

 I didn't see a dispirited president.

-Anyway, Bob, the president said he was having good time up there, but to this observer and to others in the room, he didn't look like he was having good time.
+Anyway, Bob, the president, said he was having a good time up there, but to this observer and to others in the room, he didn't look like he was having a good time, despite his resolve.

 Is this an embarrassment for the administration?